 It’s all about high quality lighting!
 Or is it?
-Well one thing’s for sure...if it is, then there are three things you need to understand: CRI, CCT, and foot-candle.
+One thing’s for sure...if it is, then there are 3 things you need to understand: CRI, CCT, and foot-candle.
 These are the three most relevant measures of a high or low quality light.
 They're all discussed on our Project and Product Criteria page because they're vital to evaluate when selecting LEDs.
-CRI stands for color rendering index (CRI) while CCT stands for correlated color temperature (known simply as color temperature for many lights).
+CRI stands for color rendering index (CRI), CCT stands for correlated color temperature (known simply as color temperature for many lights).
 A foot-candle is a measurement that describes the total amount of light hitting your target area.
-Let’s talk about all three measures one at a time so you can better understand how they describe the quality of the lights you’re choosing between, and how they can help you with energy efficient lighting solutions.
+Let’s talk about all three measures one at a time so you can better understand how they describe the quality of lights and how they can help you with energy efficient lighting solutions.

 Color Rendering Index (CRI):

 CRI is a measurement of a light’s ability to reveal the actual color of objects as compared to an ideal light source (natural light).
 High CRI is generally a desirable characteristic (although of course, it depends on the required application).
 If your goal is to illuminate a scene such that the colors all reveal as they would naturally (typically an important requirement in the cinematography business, for example) then you want a high CRI light bulb.
 If, conversely, you’re lighting an underground tunnel and you don’t particularly care whether the shapes are black and white or in color, CRI might not be as important.
 We tend to think, however, that high quality color rendering is a benefit in almost every situation.